Current as of June 2022

 What if someone challenges my right to vote?

-- A poll worker may ask you and the challenger some questions.
+A poll worker may ask you and the challenger some questions.
 If the challenge is withdrawn, you have the right to vote on a regular ballot.
 If the challenge is not withdrawn, you still can cast a provisional ballot.
+You'll then need to follow the instructions handed to you at the time to help make sure that provisional ballot is later accepted.

 What if someone tries to intimidate or harass me?

-- Tell a poll worker right away.
-If the poll worker is the problem, tell a poll watcher, call your county auditor’s office, or call the Election Protection Hotline at 866-OUR-VOTE (866-687-8683).
+Tell a poll worker right away.
+If the poll worker is the problem, tell any poll watcher who might be present, call your county auditor’s office, or call the Election Protection Hotline at 866-OUR-VOTE (866-687-8683).

 What if I make a mistake on my ballot or the voting machine malfunctions?